saibhreas/work-teams/README.md

   * Demonstrate classes in jest testing. *Classes and specific properties were given by Rutgers Fullstack curriculum.*

   * App must generate html file with data collected from prompts.
     Html must have workable window/ links open to page generated from employee card e.g. email program opens on email address.

+    Format is a team building dashboard.

   * A working Github repository must exist for task completion, with link to walk thru video.